-- Invest in good materials at all levels, as it saves the expensive work of conservators.
+- Invest in good materials at all levels.

-- Even if an exhibition is short, ensure you have the correct display materials as lighting can speed up chemical reactions.
+- Always ensure you have the correct display materials as lighting can speed up chemical reactions.

-- If you have to use unstable materials for storing and displaying, put in acid-free tissue paper or Melinex™ to serve as a barrier.
+- If you must use unstable materials for storing and displaying, insert acid-free tissue paper or Melinex™ to serve as a barrier.

-- If you have to store other materials such as paper, plastics and metals with textiles, prevent damage to textiles by wrapping and interleaving the other materials with barriers such as acid-free tissue paper and Melinex™.
+- If you must store other materials such as paper, plastics and metals with textiles, prevent damage to textiles by wrapping and interleaving the other materials with barriers such as acid-free tissue paper and Melinex™.

-- Keep a range of materials in stock.
+- Keep a wide range of materials in stock.

-Textiles are at the greatest risk of being damaged when they are being handled, moved and touched.
-This might happen when you are rotating an exhibition or moving items into storage.
-If textiles have been weakened by light, heat and moisture, handling puts these brittle fibres under great strain and could tear or fragment the textiles.
+Textiles are at the greatest risk of being damaged when they’re being handled, moved, and touched.
+This might happen when you’re rotating an exhibition or moving items into storage.
+If textiles have been weakened by light, heat, or moisture, handling puts these brittle fibres under great strain and could lead to further damage.

 Accidental damage like this is irreversible.
-Handling textiles also presents long term risks, such as the items absorbing salts and fatty substances from skin.
-Too much touching causes textiles to fade, stiffen and weaken.
+Regularly handling textiles also presents long term risks as the items absorb salts and oils from skin.
+Too much touching causes textiles to fade, stiffen, and weaken.